-The first excursion for vacation in Puerto Plata was a full day Outback Safari by Outback Adventures.
-The tour included a ride to the Puerto Plata’s countryside, visiting a middle-class Dominican home, backyard plantation, a Dominican primary school, lunch and recreational time at the beach and river.
+The first excursion for my vacation in Puerto Plata was a full day Outback Safari by Outback Adventures.
+The tour included a ride to Puerto Plata’s countryside, visiting a middle-class Dominican home, backyard plantation, a Dominican primary school, lunch, and recreational time at the beach and river.
 There was also unlimited rum, soft drinks, and water, taking advantage of the water and soft drinks since feeling sick after leaving the resort.

 Description and view of the Dominican home reminded me of a typical middle-class Caribbean house.
 It had a small living and dining room with one or two bedrooms housing 5-6 people with a separate shower and bathroom outside.
 Behind the house, we explored the plantation and had the ability to taste the coffee and chocolate harvested on site.

 There were a bunch of kids in the house yard for it being late morning/early afternoon and I wondered if they went to school.
 The tour guide explained that some children don’t have the opportunity because uniform and book expenses are too much.
 Our second stop was to a K-8 grade school with classes held in two segments: 8AM-12PM and 1-4PM.
 We walked into a class with the chalkboard split in half to teach 7th and 8th-grade students, slightly similar to my own 6th-grade class shared with 8-10 5th graders.